 “Today is bad for me, but on Wednesday I am available”.
 Most unplanned things can and should be postponed.
 This is beneficial for other reasons, too.
 The person requiring us in some appointment has more time to think.
 New insights or information may make the appointment obsolete.
 Everybody wins.

-We are all helpful to others.
+We all like helping others.
 Let’s say we are expert cloud engineers.
-A team member needs help debugging a Kubernetes cluster.
+A team member needs support while debugging a Kubernetes cluster.
 We play first responder.
-If something is broken we fix it, like good engineers.
+If something is broken, then we fix it.
 If the new intern has a question, she is free to approach us and ask away.
 Our door is always open.
 For questions.
 For feedback.
 For our colleagues.

 We help team members progress.